sql-machine-learning/elasticdl/docs/designs/allreduce_based_horovod.md

 Then, the worker can call `hvd.init` to initialize the Gloo context for AllReduce.

-When the master finds the worker number changes, it can re-create a new `RendezvousServer` and notify workers to re-initialize the Gloo Context.
+When the master finds the number of workers changes, it can re-create a new `RendezvousServer` and notify workers to re-initialize Horovod.
-In the Kubernetes cluster, the ElasticDL worker number may change for the following reasons:
+In the Kubernetes cluster, the number of workers may change for the following reasons:

 1. Some workers fail because of preemption.